 8. Air dry your hair

 Blow-drying your hair is a luxury that not only wastes energy but also damages your hair.
 So by allowing your beautiful locks to dry naturally, you will also impact the environment.
+Using an eco-friendly shampoo is also a good way to avoid toxins.
+We love using Awake Natural All Organic Haircare.

 9. Reduce your water usage